 Real-World Examples

 Many athletes use baking soda as part of their pre-workout routine to enhance performance.
-For example, a marathon runner might take a baking soda tonic before a race to delay fatigue and improve their finishing time.
+As an example, a marathon runner might take a baking soda tonic before a race to delay fatigue and improve their finishing time.
 Similarly, individuals with chronic acid reflux may use baking soda as a quick remedy when symptoms flare up.

-However, it's important to remember that these are just examples, and individual results may vary.
+That said, it helps to remember that these are just examples, and individual results may vary.
 What works for one person may not work for another.
 It's essential to experiment cautiously and find what works best for you.

 FAQ